moja-global/GCBM.Colombia/docs/run_simulation/index.rst

 Running the Colombia simulation
 ===============================

+:Authors:
+    Tony J. (Tibs) Ibbs,
+    David Goodger
+    (and sundry other good-natured folks)

+:Version: 1.0 of 2001/08/08
+:Dedication: To my father.

 A local simulation of the GCBM model is run for the Colombia region can be run locally.

 The repository is located at: https://github.com/moja-global/GCBM.Colombia